Skip to main content

 1. Register for your FSA ID online, which gives you and your parents access to your personal information on the Web and allows you to sign student aid documents electronically.

-2. File a 2024-25 FAFSA by the April 2, 2024 state deadline for priority funding for awards like work-study, UC grants, and University loan.
-Note: UC strongly encourages you to submit your applications by March 2, 2024 in order to receive financial aid offers in time to make an informed college choice.
+2. File a 2025-26 FAFSA by the extended 2025-26 state deadline for priority funding for awards like work-study, UC grants, and University loan.

 3. Print out a confirmation when you have completed the FAFSA online.

-4. You'll receive a Student Aid Report (SAR) about 3 - 5 days after your FAFSA is processed.
+4. You'll receive an email to check your FAFSA Submission Summary about 3 - 5 days after your FAFSA is processed.

-• Review the SAR carefully to make sure it's correct and complete.
+• Review the FAFSA Submission Summary carefully to make sure it's correct and complete.

-• Make sure the SAR lists UC San Diego (Title IV Code 001317) in the school section so that UC San Diego's Financial Aid Office will receive your FAFSA information.
+• Make sure the FAFSA Submission Summary lists UC San Diego (Title IV Code 001317) in the school section so that UC San Diego's Financial Aid Office will receive your FAFSA information.

 • Correct your FAFSA on the Web if you need to make changes or add UC San Diego's school code (001317).

-If you haven't received your SAR within 2 weeks:
+If you haven't received your FAFSA Submission Summary within 2 weeks:

 1. If you are admitted to UC San Diego, the Financial Aid and Scholarships Office will review your application for aid.